Tom

 .

-grained mahogany foredeck stretching endlessly before them.
-Since they had several
+stretching endlessly before them.
+Since they had several friends with old,

-of the Clayton Chamber of Commerce and the Clayton Village Board, who agreed
+Clayton Chamber of Commerce and the Clayton Village Board, who agreed to provide

 the boats.
 About twenty boats appeared